speedbird-kk/logic-and-set-theory/README.md

 - (NEW !)
 Find the direct successor of an element in a set for an ordering
 - (NEW !)
 Find the children of each node of a Hasse diagram for an ordering
 - (NEW !)
 Find the maximal, minimal elements and maximum and minimum of an ordering
+- (NEW !)
+Make a lexicographic ordering
+- (NEW !)
+Make a cartesian ordering
 - (COMING SOON !)
 Recursion calculator

 ## Table of Contents